mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 - Knock his opponent prone.
 - Disarm his opponent.
 If he succeeds by 6+ he can take the weapon away; otherwise it ends up on the floor.
-- Throw his opponent up to three metres for 1d6 damage.
+- Throw his opponent up to three meters for 1d6 damage.
 - Inflict damage equal to 2 + the Effect.
 - Escape the grapple and move away (as if with a normal movement action).
 - Continue the grapple with no other effects.
-- Drag his opponent up to three metres.
+- Drag his opponent up to three meters.

 Throwing an opponent always ends the grapple.
 With any other option the winner can choose to end or continue the grapple as he